-Dave Freer asked me a question over at Mad Genius while we were arguing about Brad Torgersen’s poor behavior.
+Dave Freer asked me a question over at Mad Genius while we were arguing about Brad Torgersen’s poor behaviour.

 Just what do you see happening with the 2016 nominations and votes, as a direct result of 2015 and with the figures we now have?

 The tricky thing is that the voting was massively dominated by non-Puppies and the non-Puppies are difficult to analyze.
 On neither side during the kerfuffle was there much internecine conflict.
-The only obvious flash point was Laura Mixon’s nomination for Best Fan Writer on the basis of her analysis of the behavior of ‘RequiresHate’ – a person whose behavior among the SF/F community had been the cause of much dissension independent of the Puppy Kerfuffle.
-However this did not translate into the non-Puppies forming rival camps.
+The only obvious flashpoint was Laura Mixon’s nomination for Best Fan Writer on the basis of her analysis of the behaviour of ‘RequiresHate’ – a person whose behaviour among the SF/F community had been the cause of much dissension independent of the Puppy Kerfuffle.
+However, this did not translate into the non-Puppies forming rival camps.

-Instead both sides tended to unite within themselves against a perceived common threat.
-For the non-Puppies threat is best understood as two-fold; slate nomination undermining the Hugo Awards and Vox Day.
-For the Puppies the threat was also two fold: perceived World Con cliques shutting them out and liberal/leftist media/cliques demonizing them.
-NOTE: to understand the behavior of the two groups it isn’t necessary a this point to decide which of those four narratives had any factual merit.
+Instead, both sides tended to unite within themselves against a perceived common threat.
+The non-Puppies threat is best understood as twofold; slate nomination undermining the Hugo Awards and Vox Day.
+For the Puppies the threat was also twofold: perceived World Con cliques shutting them out and liberal/leftist media/cliques demonizing them.
+NOTE: To understand the behaviour of the two groups it isn’t necessary at this point to decide which of those four narratives had any factual merit.
 What matters was the perceived threat.
 Groups with diverse cultures and ideologies can show great unity when there is a common threat and so we didn’t see inner conflicts during the conflict even when allies overtly contradicted each other in terms of objectives or stated purposes.